Jökulsárlón Glacial Lagoon - a Tour of the Jewels of the South Coast of Iceland

 The moss on the Eldhraun lava field is thick like a mattress and it is wonderful to sit on it.
 Moss, even though it is so thick, is delicate and takes a long time to grow.
 So let's step lightly so as to not damage the moss - and also beware of the hidden holes in lava fields, this we Icelanders know so we don't generally walk far on lava fields with moss.Krækiber - northern crowberries

 We found a lot of northern crowberries in the ling on the moss and took a bagful with us to eat on the bus.

 I chuckled when our fellow travellers didn't believe my husband when he told them that these berries were edible.

 They must have thought that he was playing a trick on them and didn't believe him until he had eaten some of the berries himself ;) We Icelanders pick a lot of crowberries and blueberries in autumn time and go on what we call "tína ber" or berry picking.

 Reynisdrangar by Vík

 Our next stop was at the beautiful village Vík where we stopped for early dinner and a walk down to the black lava beach.
 From the beach, you will see the sea stacks Reynisdrangar, which are petrified trolls dragging a three-masted ship ashore.
 They were too late and the first rays of the sun made them turn into stone.

 This is our explanation and we stick to it!
 See also my travel-blog on Reynisfjara, the most dangerous beach in Iceland:

 Now we had only one more stop to make; at Seljalandsfoss waterfall, which is one of the best-known waterfalls in Iceland.
-It is 65 meters high and it is possible to walk behind it.
+It is more than 60 meters tall and it is possible to walk behind it.